abayomipopoola/abayomipopoola/src/content/blog/domain-driven-design/index.md

 In reality, a savings account is much more intricate.
 It processes iterations over an audit trail of database transactions, which include deposits, interest accruals, and various money transfers.
 It's not as if there's tangible money just sitting on a shelf in a bank somewhere.
 The underlying structures of a banking system are complex, designed to cater to tax officials, actuaries, and other stakeholders that developers might not initially consider.

 To develop effective software, understanding the domain it serves is crucial.
 You can't create a banking software system without a deep knowledge of banking itself, understanding the banking domain.
 Bankers profoundly understand this system, so their expertise is invaluable.
 DDD aids in the creation of models that represent a problem domain.
 The model consists of essential concepts selected for software implementation.
-To achieve this, DDD emphasizes close communication between domain experts (bankers, in this case) and developers.
+To achieve this, DDD emphasises close communication between domain experts (bankers, in this case) and developers.
 This dialogue should revolve around the domain, ensuring domain experts aren't merely listing desired software features.
 Instead, they should discuss the fundamental properties or behaviours required of domain objects.
 Likewise, developers shouldn't fixate on the technicalities, like class variables or database columns, but focus on the bigger picture of the domain's needs.

 > A domain model captures the essential concepts of a problem domain: their attributes, behaviour, and the relationships between them.
 It is frequently expressed as an object model, but it need not be: DDD is broader than object modelling, reaching into strategic design (bounded contexts, context maps, core domains) as much as the tactical building blocks.

 ### Ubiquitous Language

 After the domain expert and developer have thoroughly discussed the domain topic, they collaborate to form a _ubiquitous language_.
 This language serves as a common medium for the entire team, ensuring alignment between the software's functionality and the team's objectives.
-The DDD _ubiquitous language_ facilitates a clearer understanding of terms utilized by business experts.
+The DDD _ubiquitous language_ facilitates a clearer understanding of terms utilised by business experts.
 This allows the tech team to stay updated on any shifts in terminology or changes in meaning.
 Following this, modifications such as adding new fields on screens or columns in database tables can be executed more seamlessly.

 ![ubiquitous language](./ubiquitous-lang.png)